DanGutchin/K-means-and-Silhouette-Algorithm/README.md

 ![image](https://user-images.githubusercontent.com/74405706/173426521-de9eeb43-9365-48e3-b106-bceeadd6984e.png)

 ## Results
-Our implementation’s speed is approximately: 43 seconds (on my machine) This is worse than the python implementation because we didnt use AVX instructions so we could not achive NumPy level of optimization.
+Our implementation’s speed is approximately: 43 seconds (on my machine).

+This is worse than the python implementation because we didnt use AVX instructions so we could not achive NumPy level of optimization.